wp-plugins/threewp-broadcast/readme.txt

 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
 * <strong>Permalinks</strong> enables more precise permalink control.
+* <strong>Purge Children</strong> removes children and their attached files from child blogs.
 * <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
 * <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
 Sync Taxonomies